chenchih/Hitron_Script/searching_string/README.md

 * The text file contain date with password
 ## Getting Started

-* This Scipt based on python, bat, bash, TCL.
+* This Scipt based on python2 and 3.

-### How to work with the script:
+## How to work with the script:
-1) execute the script
+1) Execute the script <br/>
-2)Script will let you enter which string to find 3)please refer below output
+2) Script will let you enter which string to find<br/>
+3) Please refer below output

 ```
 enter your string (Ex:20180810): 20180810